 United Nations Multilingual Terminology Database – provides United Nations nomenclature, technical or specialized terms and common phrases in all six official UN languages – English, French, Spanish, Russian, Chinese and Arabic.

 Audiovisual Library – a multimedia resource which allows the United Nations to provide high quality international law training and research materials to an unlimited number of users.
 Available resources include historic archives, lectures, and an online international law research library.

-United Nations Cartographic Section and the Dag Hammarskjöld Map Library – provides access to general maps as well as a range of peacekeeping operations, political and peacebuilding, and mission maps.
+United Nations Cartographic Section – provides access to general maps as well as a range of peacekeeping operations, political and peacebuilding, and mission maps.